ALMaclaine/prompts/07-git-workflow-prompt.md

 - Keep your `master` branch clean and stable.
 - Commit often with clear messages.
 - Pull changes regularly to minimize conflicts.

+## Related Prompts
+- [Commit Message Generation Prompt](#3-commit-message-generation-prompt): Use this prompt for guidance on writing clear and informative commit messages.